billwear/maas-rad/historical-release-notes-835.md

 <h3 id="heading--issues-fixed-with-this-release">Issues fixed with this release</h3>

-For issues fixed in MAAS 2.3, please refer to the following milestone:
+For issues fixed in MAAS 2.3, please refer to the following milestone (external link):

 -   <https://launchpad.net/maas/+milestone/2.3.0>

-For more information on previous bug fixes across 2.3, please refer to the following milestones:
+For more information on previous bug fixes across 2.3, please refer to the following milestones, all external links:

 -   <https://launchpad.net/maas/+milestone/2.3.0rc2>
 -   <https://launchpad.net/maas/+milestone/2.3.0rc1>